y2d2/YD_IDLAB_TURTLEBOT/docs/source/mocapcontrol.rst

 Starting the turtlebot
 ----------------------

 Next make sure the turtlebot is switched on and the control is running.
-See :ref: 'Turtlebot'. for more info.
+See :ref:`Turtlebot`. for more info.

 Starting an experiment
 ----------------------